TimDesanti/TimDesanti.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:**  IC REG BUCK BOOST ADJ 1.5A 8SOIC **Rationale:** A familiar part we worked with, more compatible with the microcontroller, cheaper, and simpler to wire and code.
 By having something we used before, it should save time working on a project, as it is a product that is not new to learn.

+## Overview Summary
+Microchip PIC18F57Q43 Curiosity Nano, Analog Input Sensor, H-Bridge Motor Driver, Green LED, and Connectors are parts that were given and worked on in class.
+The only unfamiliar part would be the DC motor that is most likely need a component selection.